 The advertisement makes false claims.
 They are absolutely alluring and intriguing and interesting.
 However, they are offers that are limited to a very specific few in the purchasing population.
 And even on the phone, providing all the relevant information they asked for, was I able to get the consultant to confirm what I qualified for.
 This is a sales tactic to manipulate people into diving deeper and deeper into the process without ever providing the customer hard information.
 From a solar sales perspective, this is deeply problematic.

-Sweet Words of Solar Nothings
+Solar Scams: Sweet Words of Solar Nothings